foo-dogsquared/hugo-theme-arch-terminal/README.md

 Therefore, some of the usual features you would normally see in most of the Hugo themes are disabled by default and you have to manually activate it.

-* Listing posts on the homepage?
-You have to set `params.showPostsOnHome` to `true` for that.
+* Hiding posts on the homepage?
+You have to set `params.hidePostsOnHome` to `true` for that.

 * A theme toggle switch (dark mode toggle)?
 Turn the `params.enableThemeToggle` on, please.